 What was also curious, but equally unproblematic, was the fact that Carrie’s baby, whose birth was now imminent, had had a perfectly regular heartbeat with nice reactivity throughout the second stage of her labour.
-I don’t know about you, but when babies come through the pelvis as fast as this one, I tend to expect to hear a few decelerations resulting from head compression.
+When babies come through the pelvis as fast as this one, I tend to expect to hear a few decelerations resulting from head compression.
 In fact, if I hadn’t been able to see the baby’s head by this point, I might have wondered if maybe the birth was not as imminent as I thought.

-As baby Odessa’s head emerged, it became clear that the waters hadn’t broken; this baby was coming in her caul.
+As baby Odessa’s head emerged, it became clear that the waters were intact.
+This baby was coming in her caul.
 Not only that, but, once all of Odessa’s head was born, I could see loads of cord in the sac.
-When I broke the amniotic sac and helped Odessa out, I discovered that, while no loops of cord were actually around her neck, there was a good foot or so of cord lying next to her neck.
+When I gently opened the amniotic sac and helped Odessa out, I discovered that, while no loops of cord were actually around her neck, there was a good foot or so of cord lying next to her neck.
 Because Carrie was lying on her back during the birth, the cord was uppermost when Odessa was born and, suddenly, I felt a sense of ‘rightness’ about the position Carrie had chosen for pushing and the fact that Odessa was born in her caul.
-Had Carrie been on all fours, or sitting on the toilet, or leaning forward on the sink while she pushed, there might have been far more pressure on this cord, which could have caused cord compression and possible distress for Odessa.
-The same thing might have happened if the membranes had ruptured earlier, as this would also have put more pressure on the cord.
+Had Carrie been on all fours, or sitting on the toilet, or leaning forward on the sink while she pushed, there might have been far more pressure on this cord, which could have caused cord compression.
+The same thing might have happened if the waters had released earlier, as this would also have put more pressure on the cord.

 For me, one of the most important things that emerges from this story is reinforcement of the idea that it really isn’t a good plan to intervene unless there are truly good reasons to do so.
-In this situation, had I done an ARM [to break Carrie’s waters], or even suggested a change of position, this may well have impacted on Odessa.
+In this situation, if someone wanted to break Carrie’s waters, or even suggested a change of position, this may well have impacted on Odessa.

 It is also a reminder that there is a whole dimension of birth that we don’t fully understand, and that isn’t taken into account in the current climate of evidence-based practice; the possibility that women and babies have an innate sense of what needs to happen, and, because of this, will sometimes do things that challenge our rational ideas about how things should be, yet which turn out to be exactly the thing that helped everything go well.

 I remember Ros Weston writing about a woman whose labour progressed really slowly – it turned out that there was a true knot in the cord.
-I have shared Carrie’s birth story with other midwives, and almost every one of those midwives has had a tale of their own about a similar situation: that is, where some aspect of labour seemed to be outside of the norm but, ultimately, this turned out to be the one thing that helped everything become normal.
+I have shared Carrie’s birth story with many other midwives over the years.
+Almost every one of those midwives has had a tale of their own about a similar situation.
+That is, where some aspect of labour seemed to be outside of the norm but, ultimately, this turned out to be the one thing that helped everything become normal.
 Some midwives call this ‘a safety labour’.